NaimaGulnar/DonorConnect/readme.md

     source env/bin/activate  # for Linux user
     ```

-3. Install dependencies:
+3. Navigate to the backend folder and install dependencies:
     ```sh
+    cd backend
     pip install -r requirements.txt
     ```

 4. Set up the environment variables:

-    - Create a `.env` file in the `backend` directory with the following content:
+    - Create a `.env` file in the `backend` directory (where `manage.py` is located) and ensure you have the following variables set.
+Replace the placeholder information with your actual data:
         ```
         SECRET_KEY=your_secret_key_here
         EMAIL_HOST_USER=your_email@example.com